-As opposed to Gibbs sampling however, neural sampling with refractoriness is explicitly non-reversible (for example, the transitions from $\zeta_k + 1$ to ζ_k are all allowed, but the reverse transitions are forbidden).
+As opposed to Gibbs sampling however, neural sampling with refractoriness is explicitly irreversible non-reversible (for example, the transitions from $\zeta_k + 1$ to $\zeta_k$ are all allowed, but the Markov reverse transitions are forbidden).
 Therefore, detailed balance can not hold, so stationarity and ergodicity (irreducibility, aperiodicity) must be demonstrated separately.
 Indeed, the global transition probability and operator do have these properties, but since demonstrating this is more of a technical exercise, we refer to Buesing et al. (2011) for these formal proofs.
 An example of a network of stochastic spiking neurons sampling from a Boltzmann distribution over 40 RVs is shown in Figure 6.27.

-The membrane potentials \boldsymbol{u} are not independent dynamic variables, since they can be computed directly from \boldsymbol{z} .
-In practice, this can be done analogously to Gibbs sampling, but that would require each neuron to gather the state of all the other neurons at every point in time in order to calculate u_k (Equation 6.57).
-This is where the efficiency of spikebased communication comes in.
-Exchange of information can happen only through spikes, with each spike emitted by a neuron manifesting itself as a PSP of appropriate weight on the membranes of all other neurons, as long as the PSPs are defined appropriately.
-In global transition probability irreversible Markov chain spike-based tion communica-
+The membrane potentials $\boldsymbol{u}$ are not independent dynamic variables, since they can be computed directly from z.
+In practice, this can be done analogously to Gibbs sampling, but that would require each neuron to gather the state of all the other neurons at every point in time in order to calculate $u_k$ (Equation 6.57).
+This is where the efficiency of spikespike-based based communication comes in.
+Exchange of information can happen only through spikes, with each spike emitted by a neuron manifesting itself as a PSP of appropriate weight on communicathe membranes of all other neurons, as long as the PSPs are defined appropriately.
+In particular, we require the PSPs to be rectangular, with a duration ("time constant") equal to the refractory period rectangular chain tion